CultureCounter/xgrams/README.md

 # TODO

 -   Other parts of the [`JamStack`](https://jamstack.org/) Architecture?
 -   Host on GitHub Pages!
+Turns out you can host on [`vercel`](https://vercel.com/) in 3 minutes flat.
 -   To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.